dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    Symptoms of disgust had already begun to appear among the chiefs.
 Hamilton despised Washington; Adams was jealous of Hamilton; and Hamilton had a perfect contempt for Adams.
 But in the end, John, I believe would have come poorly off.
-He was not a man of the sword, but only of the cockade.
+He was not a man of the sword, but only of *the cockade*.

    I purposely delayed entering upon this subject till the presidential election should be over.
 Had I published it before that time the clamor of